inventonater/android-ble-hid/README.md

 ./package_build.sh
 ```

+## Android Permissions

+All required Android permissions for Bluetooth functionality are included in the Unity package.
+You don't need to manually configure any permissions - they will be automatically merged into your final AndroidManifest.xml during the Unity build process.
+The permissions include:

+- `BLUETOOTH`, `BLUETOOTH_ADMIN` (for Android 11 and below)
+- `ACCESS_FINE_LOCATION`, `ACCESS_COARSE_LOCATION` (for Android 11 and below)
+- `BLUETOOTH_SCAN`, `BLUETOOTH_ADVERTISE`, `BLUETOOTH_CONNECT` (for Android 12+)
+- Required Bluetooth feature declarations

+This is all handled automatically when you import the package into your Unity project.

 ## Migration from Previous Version

 If you were using the previous version of this library that used the `unity-test` project structure, please see the [Migration Guide](com.inventonater.blehid/MIGRATION_GUIDE.md) for instructions on how to upgrade.